Technoplatz/bi/README.md

 cd bi
 ```

-#### 3. Setting the Environment Parameters
+#### 3. Setting Environment Parameters
-Edit the ".env" file, replace the sample values with your own data and save the file.
+Edit the **.env** file, replace the sample values with your own and save the file.
 Changes should only be made in the user parameters section at the top of the file.

 ```bash
 TZ=Europe/Berlin